 Including vague or incomplete product/service descriptions on your invoicing causes two potentially problematic invoicing issues.

-First, your customers could delay paying because they just can’t figure out what it is they’re being charged for.
+First, your customers could delay paying because they can’t figure out what they’re being charged for.
 It’s a hassle for them to call you to figure it out.

 Secondly, a lack of detail on invoices makes more bookkeeping and accounting work.
 And the longer it takes your finance staff or professional to make sense of your transactions, the more it costs your business.